Unidata/netcdf-c/man4/netcdf.md

   [[\<](#CDL-Data-Types "Previous section in reading order")]   [[\>](#ncgen "Next section in reading order")]       [[\<\<](#NetCDF-Utilities "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-Utilities "Up section")]   [[\>\>](#Units "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- ------------------------------------------------ --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-5.3 CDL Notation for Data Constants {.section}
+5.3 CDL Notation for Data Constants
 -----------------------------------

 This section describes the CDL notation for constants.